fogg-lab/curated-bulk-rnaseq-gene-expression/README.md

 The data is filtered to include only protein-coding and lncRNA genes, and additionally exclude genes with zero count for all samples within a project/series.

+Projects and series containing fewer than 10 samples are not included in this collection.

 **Total size**: 31.55 GB (29.38 GiB)

 You need about 32 GB disk space to download the whole collection.